agraharidheeraj/life-skills-track-2/prevention-of-sexual-harassment..md

 ## Overview

-This README outlines information about sexual harassment, its various forms, and what steps to take when facing or witnessing such behavior in the workplace.
+This README outlines information about sexual harassment, its various forms, and what steps I take when i am facing or witnessing such behavior in the workplace.

 ## What kinds of behavior cause sexual harassment?